-To deter vehicle theft, the system is designed to sound an alarm if any of the side doors, back door or hood is forcibly unlocked and opened.
+To deter vehicle theft, the system is designed to sound an alarm if any of the doors, trunk or hood is forcibly unlocked or the battery terminal is disconnected and the reconnected when the vehicle is locked.

 The alarm blows the horn intermittently and flashes the headlights, tail lights and turn signal lights, and turns on the interior light.